 Lehmann's Poison Frog

-The first amphibian revealed to be part of Planet Zoo and one of its Exhibit Animals, Lehmann's Poison Frog is found in a small area of Colombia, primarily feeding on small insects.
+The first amphibian revealed to be part of Planet Zoo's list of animals, the Lehmann's Poison Frog is found in a small area of Colombia, primarily feeding on small insects.

 Lesser Antilean Iguana